Tearful Luiz apologizes for semi-final loss

 "Explaining the inexplicable is very complicated," the 34-year-old keeper said.

-"We must recognise the great German football, (they have been) playing together for six years.
+"We must recognize the great German football, (they have been) playing together for six years.